dkublik/jekyll-now/_posts/2017-02-27-the magic behind the spock.md

 After tranformation is finished the AST tree will look like:
-(it's a simplified view, so the changes to original one are more vivid - e.g. all annotations info is removed and complex subtrees are flatten to String values)
+(it's a simplified view, so the changes to original are more vivid - e.g. all annotations info is removed and complex subtrees are flatten to String values)
 ```
 ClassNode: MagnifyingProxySpec
   fields: